 What packing supplies do I need for moving?

 When considering how to pack for a move, you’ll need to buy or find items such as boxes, tape, blankets, a moving truck or trailer, and rope for securing loose items.

 Where can I get free packing and moving boxes and supplies?

 Moving is a common reality for many of us, which means once someone completes their move, they won’t need their supplies any longer.
 Websites such as Facebook Marketplace or Freecycle are filled with people giving away free moving supplies.
 Make sure to check these out a few weeks before Moving Day.

 How do you pack dishes for a move?

 Layer the bottom of the boxes with packing peanuts or paper.
 From there, wrap each plate in a layer of bubble wrap then stand the dishes up in the box.
 This is the best way to keep them secure.
 And once tightly packed, don’t forget to write “FRAGILE” on the box.

 A great tip is to go room by room and organize items in each into three categories: Items you plan to keep, items you plan to donate, and stuff that goes into the garbage.
 Organizing before a move makes it much more manageable, as you only take the items you need.

 How should I pack a moving truck?

-You’ll want to pack the heaviest items such as furniture and appliances into the truck first.
-Secure them with fasteners so they don’t slide around.
+You’ll want to pack the heaviest items, such as furniture and appliances, into the truck first.
+Secure them with fasteners, so they don’t slide around.
 Next, add in the bulkiest remaining items before filling the truck with boxes.
-And for luxury/fragile items or electronics, it’s ideal to pack them into your vehicle where they remain more secure.
+Pack your valuable/fragile items or electronics into your car, where they remain more secure.